antonholmquist/jason/README.md

 ## Documentation

-Documentation can be found a godoc:
+Documentation can be found on godoc:

 https://godoc.org/github.com/antonholmquist/jason